Israeli-born Tomer Hemed joined the Seagulls in 2015 and has since fired over 30 goals for the club during his time on the south coast.

 The Israeli struggled for game time, making 16 appearances in 2017/18, and joined Queens Park Rangers on a season-long loan deal in the following campaign.

-The striker scored his first goal for the Hoops in a 1-0 win over Wigan Athletic back in August 2018.
+The striker scored his first goal for the Hoops in a 1-0 win over Wigan Athletic back in August 2018, and found the net seven times in 27 league appearances for the west Londoners.